AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

   with `export AFL_USE_UBSAN=1` before compiling.
 * CFISAN = Control Flow Integrity SANitizer, finds instances where the control flow is found to be illegal.
-Originally this was rather to prevent return oriented programming (rop) exploit chains from functioning.
+Originally this was rather to prevent return oriented programming (ROP) exploit chains from functioning.
 In fuzzing, this is mostly reduced to detecting type confusion vulnerabilities - which is, however, one of the most important and dangerous C++ memory corruption classes!
 Enabled with `export AFL_USE_CFISAN=1` before compiling.
 * TSAN = Thread SANitizer, finds thread race conditions.
 Enabled with `export